WICG/canvas-formatted-text/explainer-metrics.md

 calculate the placement of the formatted text themselves.
 To do this, the metrics API will provide both the inline and **block size** values.

 In order to get the data model's inline and block size, the `FormattedText` object must be… well, formatted.

 A new API is added to the `FormattedText` object: **format()**.
-This API takes a maximum inline size parameter and asynchronously returns a **formatted paragraph object** containing the inline size and block size (among other things) after running all shaping, line breaking, and formatting of the text.
+This API takes a maximum inline size parameter and synchronously returns a **formatted paragraph object** containing the inline size and block size (among other things) after running all shaping, line breaking, and formatting of the text.
 This paragraph object **is a snapshot** of metrics for the `FormattedText` data model, given the constraints applied at the time of formatting, and is **not updated** as additional changes are made to the data model.

 The formatted paragraph is a container for all the input data model's metrics.
 It contains the APIs to get additional line, fragment, and glyph information.
 The object hierarchy is shown below (note the image shows lines in a horizontal writing mode--but vertical writing modes are supported):